Varroa mite transition to management

 Varroa incursion history

-Varroa mite (Varroa destructor) was first detected in DPI surveillance hives at the Port of Newcastle in June 2022.
+Varroa mite (Varroa destructor) was first detected in DPIRD surveillance hives at the Port of Newcastle in June 2022.
 The Varroa mite Response was established immediately and became a national response funded and supported by Commonwealth, state and territory governments as well as contributing industries.

 The response quickly became the largest multi-agency plant biosecurity response in Australia's history, and sought to carefully manage biosecurity risk, protect agricultural industry and maintain business continuity.